SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 which sets ``LessThanTwelve.number`` to zero.
 Storing the number 10 into ``rectangle.height`` succeeds because it's a small number.
-Trying to store 24 produces a value of 12 instead, because it's too large for the property setter's rule.
+Trying to store 24 actually stores a value of 12 instead, because 24 is too large for the property setter's rule.

-When you apply a property wrapper, the compiler synthesizes code that provides storage for the wrapper and access to the property through the wrapper.
+When you apply a wrapper to a property, the compiler synthesizes code that provides storage for the wrapper and code that provides access to the property through the wrapper.
+(The property wrapper is responsible for storing the wrapped value, so there's no synthesized code for that.)
+You could write code by hand that uses the behavior of a property wrapper, without taking advantage of the special attribute syntax.
+For example,
-The definition of ``SmallRectangle`` in the previous code listing produces code that's equivalent to the following:
+here's a hand-written version of ``SmallRectangle`` from the previous code listing:

 .. testcode:: property-wrapper-expansion
     :compile: true